IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.EntityFrameworkCore/README.md

 ### Decimal Constraint - Attribute stereotype

-The `Decimal Constraint` stereotype allows you to configure the precision and scale for your `decimal` type.
+The `Decimal Constraint` stereotype allows you to configure the precision and scale for your `decimal` type attributes.

-The `Decimal Constraint` stereotype can be manually applied to any attributes of type `decimal`.
+The `Decimal Constraint` stereotype can be manually applied to any attribute of type `decimal`.
 This stereotype is visualized by the `({precision},{scale})` text after the `decimal` type.

 ![Decimal Constraint visual](./docs/images/decimal-constraint-stereotype.png)

 ### Computed Value - Attribute stereotype

-The `Computed Value` stereotype allows you to configure SQL computed columns in your model.
+The `Computed Value` stereotype allows you to model SQL computed columns.

-The `Computed Value` stereotype can be manually applied to an attribute, allowing you to specify the formula for the calculation and whether or nopt the calculated result is persisted in the database.
+The `Computed Value` stereotype can be manually applied to an attribute, allowing you to specify the formula for the calculation and whether or not the calculated result is persisted in the database.
 This stereotype is visualized by the blue computed column icon.

 ![Computed Value visual](./docs/images/computed-value-stereotype.png)